- Home

 - the type of cancer you have

-- feel a little to very tired
+- feel a little tired or very tired (fatigue)

-- have a sore mouth and throat
+- have a sore mouth and throat (e.g. ulcers or thrush)

-- may have some pain/numbness or tingling
+- have some pain or numbness or tingling